 How Long Do Veneers Last?
 Are Veneers Permanent?

-Veneers can transform a smile by improving colour, shape and symmetry — often faster than orthodontics and more predictably than whitening alone.
-But veneers are not a “forever” product; they’re a long-term restoration that sits on living teeth and gums.
+Veneers can transform a smile by improving colour, shape and symmetry, often faster than orthodontics and more predictably than whitening alone.
+But veneers are not a forever product; they are long-term restorations bonded to living teeth and gums.

-This guide explains how long veneers typically last, whether they are permanent, what can shorten their lifespan, and how risks can be reduced with conservative planning and proper aftercare — with clinical guidance aligned to Smile Center Turkey’s approach.
+This guide explains how long veneers typically last, whether they are permanent, what shortens their lifespan, and how risks can be reduced with conservative planning and proper aftercare.

 Quick Answers